 The principal of Bishop Chatard High School will consider an appeal only if there is reason to believe that the student was not afforded due process or evidence has been found subsequent to the hearing which points to innocence of the charges made against the student.
 The principal will not consider an appeal if the only reason is that the student/parents do not agree with the decision.
-The appeal letter must contain clear and specific indications that one of the above was not present during the process.
+The appeal letter must contain clear and specific indications that one of the above was not present during the process, and must submit a letter of appeal to the principal within five days of the administration's ruling.
 If the principal decides that a review is in order, he/she will appoint a committee to review the case.